osbytes/crypt.fyi/SPECIFICATION.md

 ### 4.1 Encryption
 1. **Client-Side Encryption**
-   - AES-256-GCM encryption
+   - AES-256-GCM encryption with PBKDF2 key derivation and random salt and initialization vector (IV)
+   - Unique encryption key per secret
    - All encryption/decryption occurs in the browser
-   - Unique encryption key per secret
-   - Optional password protection (layered encryption)
+   - Optional password protection for layered encryption
-     - Password is not embedded in the URL and is ideally shared/transmitted separately from the URL
+     - Password is not embedded in the URL and is ideally shared/transmitted to the recipient separately from the unique vault URL

 2. **Key Management**
    - Decryption key never transmitted to server